ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 ![](/assets/images/sw/opencm_ide/opencm_ide_128.png)

-To execute the Instruction that was on standby in the registers of Dynamixels number 0 and 1, send the Packet INST_ACTION.
+To execute the Instruction that was on standby in the registers of DYNAMIXEL number 0 and 1, send the Packet INST_ACTION.

 ```c
 Dxl.setTxPacketId(BROADCAST_ID);